To whom do the following Event Rules apply?

 We strongly encourage athletes, as a courtesy to the volunteers, to check in all bags on Friday night as well.

 RACE DAY TRANSITION CHECK-IN (Bags Only, No Bikes) is open from 5-6:30am.

 ONLY ATHLETES!!! with ID bands may enter the REDMAN transition area.

 After exiting the swim, you have the option to have your wet suit stripped.
 Following the wet suit strip, proceed through swim exit.
-Full distance athletes then proceed to the change tents.
-Athletes may dress for the bike portion of the race in the tents or at their rack!
-We do strongly urge you to consider the impact your changing may have on traffic through the bike lanes.
-This suggestion is for your safety as well as our race staff.
 NO PUBLIC NUDITY ALLOWED!
 Personal nutrients are permitted if carried on your person, in a front pack or in your gear bag.
-Sunscreen will be available in the changing tents.
+Sunscreen will be available at the Aid Stations.

 Rules issued by the USAT are productive and essential to fair competition.
 They are also constantly modified in order to be appropriate for the ever changing world of triathlon.
 In light of this we encourage you to click through to the following link for the current USAT rules that govern our event.
 Please read them thoroughly and understand them completely to ensure your self the safest race and one without penalty.